 What is levothyroxine?

-You may not be able to take levothyroxine if you have certain medical conditions.
-Tell your doctor if you have an untreated or uncontrolled adrenal gland disorder, a thyroid disorder called thyrotoxicosis, or if you have any recent or current symptoms of a heart attack.
+You may not be able to use levothyroxine if you have certain medical conditions.
+Tell your doctor if you have an untreated or uncontrolled adrenal gland disorder or any heart problems such as a recent heart attack.

 Levothyroxine should not be used to treat obesity or weight problems.
 Dangerous side effects or death can occur from the misuse of this medicine, especially if you are taking any other weight-loss medications or appetite suppressants.

 Taking more than your recommended dose will not make this medicine more effective, and may cause serious side effects.

 You should not use levothyroxine if you are allergic to glycerin or edetate disodium, or if you have an untreated or uncontrolled adrenal gland disorder.

 To make sure this medicine is safe for you, tell your doctor if you have ever had: